 An important way to deal with complexity that arises from inter-agent interactions is to use decentralized control in which robots coordinate behavior in a decentralized fashion.
 There is an emerging body of strong work on the design of decentralized controllers and on distributed consensus algorithms that provide performance guarantees on the behavior of such systems [REF].

 There has also been some interesting work on having a human control such decentralized teams.
 This decentralized approach has an important benefit: it can help turn an O(>N) problem into an O(N) or O(1) problem; decentralized control takes care of the required inter-agent coordination, leaving the human to manage the team rather than individual agents.
 A limitation in much of the prior work is that the human takes on a role of centralized supervisor who controls distributed behavior through some sort of broadcast mechanism or who controls a key agent such as a leader with whom all other agents interact.
 A centralized supervisor can introduce brittleness into the system.
-If team behavior requires all agents to receive a consistent and centralized signal (from the human or from a leader), then delays or errors in this signal can cause instabilities or errors
+If team behavior requires all agents to receive a consistent and centralized signal (from the human or from a leader), then delays or inacuracies in this signal can cause instabilities or errors

 1.2 Proposed Solution